-Environmental Aspect Specific Training Vegetation Clearance A briefing on the values of any significant areas of vegetation that are to be retained.
+- Environmental Aspect Specific Training Vegetation Clearance A briefing on the values of any significant areas of vegetation that are to be retained.
 Briefing of the Project Vegetation Clearance Protocol: the methods that shall be used to protect vegetation remaining during construction o the removal and relocation of forest resources methodology for mulching and stockpiling wood and topsoil Stream works Briefing on the values of waterbodies within and downstream of the Project area and the sensitivity of the receiving environment to sediment discharges.
+The chiefine of the attention of the attention in closely in the second provided in the second project.
 The objectives of the stream design including fish passage requirements.
-Briefing on the Project Fish Rescue and Relocation Protocol, which contains the methodology to minimise direct effects of construction on fish, koura and kakahi (freshwater mussels) prior to draining, diverting or excavating streams.
+Briefing on the Project Fish Rescue and Relocation Protocol, which contains the methodology to minimise direct effects of construction on fish, koura and kākahi (freshwater mussels) prior to draining, diverting or excavating streams.
 Construction method requirements for stream works (stream diversions, culverting or other in-stream work), including the set-up of fish passage barriers for isolating sites prior to in stream works (for those involved in this work)

-Environmental Aspect Specific Training Erosion and Sediment Control / Construction Relevant TRC and Transport Agency erosion and sediment control guidelines.
-Water Management Design details for the erosion and sediment control and construction water management measures and associated methodologies during construction.
+Environmental Aspect Specific Training Erosion and Sediment Control / Construction Water Management Relevant TRC and Transport Agency erosion and sediment control guidelines.
+Design details for the erosion and sediment control and construction water management measures and associated methodologies during construction.
 The performance standard as defined in the CWMP to be achieved by all erosion and sediment controls on site.
 The sensitivity of the receiving environment to sediment discharges.
 Understanding the construction water risk for specific activities and/or locations.
 SCWMP requirements.